This post may contain affiliate links. Please read our disclosure policy.

 Before You Go

 I hope you enjoyed this professional chef tested recipe.
-Check out our other delicious, chef-developed cake recipes!
+Check out our other delicious, chef-developed cake recipes, like my favorite peach cake!

 Hi, I’m Chef Lindsey!